Who Does my Rottweiler Prefer?

 Dogs do not learn in the same way as humans.
 A child can receive a stern talking-to and be stripped of privileges and treats or sent upstairs to ‘think about their actions because they will remember the discipline and learn from it.

-Rottweilers respond to positive praise when they do something bad, and from a complete lack of reaction when they do something bad.
-In that way, they learn that they only want positive praise, so they yearn to do the good stuff.
+Rottweilers respond to positive praise when they do something bad and from a complete lack of reaction when they do something bad.
+They learn that they only want positive praise, so they yearn to do the good stuff.